 Each of these examples has a clear current state and a clear future state.
 A project or initiative in the organization is undertaken to give structure to the effort of designing the future state and developing a solution for the transition state.

-However, every organizational change ultimately has individual impacts - the 10s or 100s or 1,000s of employees who have to do their jobs differently when they adopt the solution.
+However, every organizational change ultimately has individual impacts—the tens, hundreds or thousands of employees who have to do their jobs differently when they adopt the solution.
 This is the role of change management.

-While change is about moving to a future state, change management is about supporting individual employees impacted by the change through their own transitions - from their own current state to their own future state that has been created by the project or initiative.
+Change is about moving to a future state.
+Yet change management goes further by supporting individual employees impacted by the change through their transitions from their current state to their future state associated with the project or initiative.

 Some employees will rapidly embrace change.
 Others will be reluctant.
 Some will be happy with the change and others will be upset by it.
-Some employees will change quickly, others may take some time, and there may be a group that will not embrace the change.
+Some employees will change quickly, others may take some time, and there may be a group that will not embrace the change at all.
 Change management provides the process, tools and principles to support the individual transitions precipitated from an organizational future state.

 The connection, then, between "change" and "change management" can be characterized as follows: